 I then headed to Michael’s and stocked up on blue felt.
 I got a few different colors of blue, and also got 1 sheet of green for O’s eyes, and 1 sheet of orange felt for the beak.

-The next step was to cut a semi-circle of felt for the "wings".
-I am attaching this to her arms (I may choose to sew this part once I see how sturdy it is with the liquid stitch).
 I simply laid out her sweatshirt (arms out), and marked the sides of the felt to be the length of her arms.
 I drew a rough sketch of a semi circle that would reach down to the bottom of the shirt, and cut it out.

 Then, it was literally just a matter of deciding on a feather size, cutting a template, tracing it onto the felt and cutting pieces out.
 To save time, I layered 3 sheets of felt and cut through all three at the same time.